Hooman Khalatbari

 Hooman Khalatbari (هومن خلعتبری) is an Austrian- Iranian music conductor and pianist.

 He started playing piano from age 6 and earned his B.Mus. from Tehran University of Art in 1996.
 Between 1988 and 1996, he was the principal pianist of Tehran Symphony Orchestra and Bahman Cultural Centre and assistant conductor of Tehran Symphony Choir and Tehran Youth Philharmonic Orchestra.

-Khalatbari moved to Austria in 1996 and entered Kunstuniversität Graz to study choral/orchestral conducting and graduate with honors in 2006.
+Khalatbari moved to Austria in 1996 and entered Kunstuniversität Graz to study choral/orchestral conducting and graduated with honors in 2006.

 Career

 Conductor of Prague Philharmonic Orchestra and Its controversy

 In the official website of Hooman Khalatbari, it has been mentioned that he was the principal conductor of "Prague Metropolitan Philharmonic Orchestra" in Prague-Czech for 2 years (2014–16).

 Since 2016 he is the Honorary Conductor of “ Virtuosi Brunenses “.

 Exterior of Kirchstetten Castle - Hooman Khalatbari is the founder, music director and conductor of the Kirchstetten Castle International Music Festival in northern Austria.